skibinska/testing/README.md

 8. push to master;
 9. build should pass;
 10. add some module and specs;
-11. execute grunt test and check they are passing and check coverage report;
+11. execute test and check they are passing and check coverage report;
 12. push to master and check codeclimate information;

 ## Set up